aakbarkhan/aakbarkhan/README.md

 The challenges I faced and the satisfaction of overcoming them made me realize that programming is not just about writing code, it's about problem-solving, continuous learning, and perseverance.
 It's been a rewarding journey so far, and I'm excited about the endless possibilities that lie ahead.

 ## Skills and Experience:

-💻 - JS / React / Redux / Ruby / Ruby on Rails / PostgreSQL / HTML / CSS / Bootstrap.
+💻 - JS/ Nodejs / React / Redux / Ruby / Ruby on Rails / PostgreSQL / HTML / CSS / Bootstrap.

 - 🔭 I’m currently working on web development skills.